Cisco Umbrella

 IPsec Tunnel configuration

 So, for example, there will be a static route pairing to both tunnels, and the metric will be the same; you can also have an unequal-cost multi-path use case.
-You may have small branch sites with dual DIA circuits with different bandwidths and entitlements.
+You may have small branch sites with dual DIA circuits and different bandwidths and entitlements.

 Policy-Based Routing to Cisco Umbrella

 You can also have policy-based routing to Cisco Umbrella.
 This allows you to configure flexible traffic engineering.
 For example, you would like only specific application traffic from your branch to Umbrella.
-So, at one branch site, you should send Office 365 or GitHub traffic to Cisco Umbrella; then at Branch 2, you should send all traffic.
+So, at one branch site, you should send Office 365 or GitHub traffic to Cisco Umbrella; then, at Branch 2, you should send all traffic.
 This would include all cloud and internet-bound traffic.
 So we can adopt the use case for each design requirement.

 Layer 7 Health check